wpiao/reading-notes/pph-01.md

 2. Mobile environment
 3. Cloud technology environment

-Mitigate risk for home working environment
+Mitigate risk for the home-working environment

 1. Train employees
-2. Use VPN to securely connect to company network
+2. Use VPN to securely connect to the company network
-3. Use strong passowrd
+3. Use strong passowrds
-4. USe anti-virus software
+4. Use anti-virus software